Andi-Cirjaliu/edge-java-react-dataset-stack/cover.md

 ### Description

-Employment Dataset application provides an good starter to build a 2 tier microservice application and deploy it on any platforms like Kubernetes and OpenShift.
+US Employment rates application provides an good starter to build a 2 tier microservice application and deploy it on any platforms like Kubernetes and OpenShift.
 The application consists of an **Dataset** , **React based Frontend** and **Java using Spring** backend.

 ### Architecture